dmaulikr/moodmaps/README.md

 ## Control Flow
 - The user is prompted to choose from the pre-set options depending on how they are feeling
-- A map is displayed with pins showing various locations that the user can go to, uniquely compiled for how they are feeling
+- A map is displayed with pins showing various locations, uniquely compiled for the user's mood
 - By tapping the upper right corner, the user can toggle the list view of the results displayed on the map
 - Tapping on a list view entry takes the user to the corresponding Yelp business page